-Bioavailability is influenced by several factors, some of them related to the physical condition of the person taking the supplement/drug, like the health of their digestive system, whether they’re ill or whether they’re taking it with/without food.
-Barring those, there are other elements that determine bioavailability.
+Bioavailability is influenced by several factors, some of them related to the physical condition of the person taking the compound, like the health of their digestive system, whether they’re ill or whether they’re taking it with/without food.
+Barring those, there are other elements that determine CBD bioavailability.
 To make it simpler, let’s talk specifically about CBD.

 There are several different ways to consume CBD, and each provide differing rates of CBD bioavailability.

 Taking CBD orally either in the form of capsules, edibles, or CBD oil mixed in a drink or food is one of the most convenient ways to take it, which is why it’s so popular.
 However, oral ingestion of does not provide the highest rates of CBD bioavailability.
-Research suggests that by the end of the digestive process, anywhere between 4-20% of CBD is absorbed by the gastrointestinal system.1 This is because the CBD has to be filtered through the digestive system and metabolized by the liver.
+Research suggests that by the end of the digestive process, only between 4-20% of CBD is absorbed by the gastrointestinal system.1 This is because the CBD has to be filtered through the digestive system and metabolized by the liver.
 This is called ‘first pass metabolism’.
 At each step, some amount of CBD is lost.
 Manufacturers can, however, do certain things (which we will expand on later) to make sure this loss is as minimal as possible.
 Let's take a look:

 Sublingual ingestion is the most effective way to take a CBD tincture.
 This involves placing a few drops under your tongue, holding for about a minute and a half, and then swallowing.
 You can also take CBD lozenges and sprays sublingually.
-This method increases the bioavailability.
-The mucous membranes under the tongue absorbs the CBD.
+This method increases the CBD bioavailability.
+The mucous membranes under the tongue absorb the CBD.
 Then, the CBD undergoes a diffusion process and it enters the bloodstream.
 This bypasses the entire process of first-pass metabolism.
 The quality of CBD oil will influence bioavailability in this case as well, but reports suggest that that sublingual ingestion provides CBD bioavailability of between 12-35%.2

 To vape CBD just add CBD vape oil to a vaporizer or vape pen.
 Although the lungs absorb compounds in both methods, smoking and vaping are not the same.
 The method of vaporizing heats the CBD enough for the vapors to be inhaled, while smoking burns a substance so the smoke can be inhaled.
 When vaping, CBD enters the lungs where the air sacs absorb it.
 CBD moves through the thin walls of these sacs and directly enters the bloodstream.
 CBD vape oil bioavailability could in many cases be higher than 50% when vaping.3 The effects are also much more immediate when compared to other consumption methods.